Marshmallow Peeps, graham crackers, and milk chocolate combine to create a delicious and fun Easter treat. Marshmallow Peeps s’mores!

 Welcome to my Day in the Life…

-Being that Easter is just a few short days away, naturally I have a stash of marshmallow Peeps in the house.
-This was not a big leap:
+Being that Easter is just a few short days away, I have a stash of marshmallow Peeps in the house, so making Peeps s’mores was not a big leap.

 C’mon!
 It’ll be fun!